Employee conflict in the workplace is part and parcel of work life. Pick up these three conflict resolution skills to thrive at work!

 Are you the sort that equates anything less than perfection to total failure?
 For example: “I couldn’t close this deal.
 I’m a complete failure.”
 You could be equating your work performance as totally good or totally bad.

-Related: Depression
+Related: Myths and Misconceptions about Depression

 Do you have a tendency to blow things out of proportion: to think that a one-off event is a sign that all future events will be the same?
 This often manifests through frequent use of the words “never” and “always”.
 For example: “I failed my driving test.
 I’m never going to pass it,” or “It always rains when I want to go for a run.”